Doctor Caesar and His Antidote for Poison in 1750

 The legislative committee also interviewed Thomas Sacheverell of Colleton County, who stated “that Caesar had undertaken to cure a man who was violently afflicted with fits.”
 The man was not yet fully cured and the treatments continued, said Mr. Sacheverell, but, “in appearance,” he was confident that Caesar’s treatment would soon effect a cure.

 Having heard testimony from four respected White witnesses, “the committee called the said Negro Caesar before them.”
 No physical descriptions of the man survive, so we don’t know whether Caesar was a native of Africa, or had been born in South Carolina, or whether he spoke the King’s English or the pidgin language we now call Gullah.
-We only know that he an older man, approximately sixty-seven years of age at this time—nearly as old as the colony of South Carolina.
-Speaking face-to-face with the Caesar, the affluent White men of the legislative committee “asked him on what conditions he would discover [i.e., reveal] his antidotes, and such other useful simples [sic] as he was acquainted with.”
+We only know that he was an older man, approximately sixty-seven years of age at this time—nearly as old as the colony of South Carolina.
+Speaking face-to-face with Caesar, the affluent White men of the legislative committee “asked him on what conditions he would discover [i.e., reveal] his antidotes, and such other useful simples [sic] as he was acquainted with.”
 The enslaved man Caesar answered this momentous question with a simple yet bold response.
 He said “that he expected his freedom, and a moderate competence for life, which he hoped the committee would be of opinion deserved one hundred pounds currency per annum [approximately £14 sterling].
 And he proposed to give the committee any satisfactory experiment of his ability they please, as soon as he should be able to provide himself with the necessary ingredients.”

 On November 29th, 1749, five days after receiving their assignment, the committee appointed to investigate Caesar’s reputed skills reported their findings to the South Carolina Commons House of Assembly.
 They recounted their interviews with Messrs.
 Miles, Middleton, Norman, and Sacheverell, and their brief meeting with Caesar himself.
 Although the committee did not articulate a direct endorsement of the enslaved man’s medicinal knowledge, the positive testimony of four White witnesses was apparently sufficient to convince them.
 To their fellow members of the Commons House, the committee offered the following concluding remark concerning Caesar’s fate: “The Committee therefore recommend that upon his satisfactory discovery of his antidotes against poison he shall have his freedom, and an annual allowance of one hundred pounds for life with such a further allowance for any other useful discovery he may make to the public as this House shall think fit.”